dwarvesf/playground/_memo/design-system.md

 ![](assets/design-system_777f120275d29fe97d756a8d98d5be91_md5.webp)

-* Other model

-A hybrid design system team model that we used at Salesforce—a central team and members of other teams come together to manage and govern the system.
+* **Other model:** A hybrid design system team model that we used at Salesforce—a central team and members of other teams come together to manage and govern the system.

 ![](assets/design-system_b187e07f45c64d9eabd7e524b39a31ed_md5.webp)